 Ethereum price: How much is Ethereum worth today?
 Ethereum price today, price prediction and 2.0 release date

-As Ether gains momentum as the world’s second largest cryptocurrency, here’s everything you need to know about Ethereum’s latest prices, news and upgrade to Ethereum 2.0
+As the world’s second largest cryptocurrency, here’s everything you need to know about Ethereum price today, news and upgrade to Ethereum 2.0

-But investors are now looking to Ethereum price predictions as the cryptocurrency is set to be transformed by a seismic upgrade to Proof of Stake in early 2022 in the form of Ethereum 2.0.
+But despite the latest fall in Ether, the major cryptocurrency remains a favourite among crypto fans and decentralised app developers – with investors now looking ahead to future Ethereum price predictions as the cryptocurrency is set to be transformed by a seismic upgrade to Proof of Stake technology in early 2022 with the arrival of Ethereum 2.0.

-Here’s everything you need to know about the cryptocurrency, including what Ether is worth today, what Ethereum is, ETH price predictions and when 2.0 releases are expected.
+Here’s everything you need to know about Ethereum, including what Ether is, today’s price, ETH price predictions and when Ethereum 2.0 releases are expected.

 What is Ethereum?